-Based on the 69 different large-scale node patterns, we explore within-node large-scale conditions that characterize MCS days in SWA.
-For examination of environmental conditions suitable for SWA MCS activity, large-scale conditions were taken from hourly ERA5 reanalysis data sampled at 1200 UTC when the daily convective activity is more representative of pre-convective atmospheric conditions (Klein et al. 2021).
-Pre-convective conditions are considered in the study to reduce the effects of feedback from the MCSs on environmental conditions (Song et al. 2019).
-Composites of ERA5 large-scale environmental variables (temperature, wind, specific humidity, and CAPE) are created for all node days, and for MCS days within each SOM node.
-Finally, the anomaly in large-scale patterns between MCS days and node mean conditions are computed to determine MCS-favourable adjustments in large-scale patterns within each node.
-A two-sided Student's t-test is used to determine significant differences between node climatologies and MCS-day sub-samples.
+Based on the nine different large-scale node patterns, we explore within-node large-scale conditions that characterize MCS days in SWA.
+For examination of environmental conditions suitable for SWA MCS activity, large-scale conditions were taken from hourly ERA5 reanalysis data sampled at 12:00 UTC, when the daily convective activity is more representative of pre-convective atmospheric conditions (Klein et al., 2021).
+Pre-convective conditions are considered in the study to reduce the effects of feedback from the MCSs on environmental conditions (Song et al., 2019).
+Composites of ERA5 large-scale environmental variables (temperature, wind, specific humidity, and CAPE) are created for all node days and for MCS days within each SOM node.
+Finally, the anomaly in large-scale patterns between MCS days and node mean conditions is computed to determine MCS-favourable adjustments in large-scale patterns within each node.
+A two-sided Student's t test is used to determine significant differences between node climatologies and MCS-day sub-samples.

-In addition to large-scale condition composites, we also sample pre-convective (1200 UTC) local atmospheric conditions (ERA5), for each 1800 UTC MCS at the location of minimum cloud top temperature.
-We only consider 1800 UTC MCSs for local condition sampling to avoid oversampling similar atmospheric states from several MCS time steps.
-These conditions are compared to the node climatology conditions at the same locations, allowing us to explore the difference in node climatology versus MCS day conditions at the specific locations where MCSs occurred on respective days.
+In addition to large-scale condition composites, we also sample pre-convective (12:00 UTC) local atmospheric conditions (ERA5) for each 18:00 UTC MCS at the location of minimum cloud-top temperature.
+We only consider 18:00 UTC MCSs for local condition sampling to avoid oversampling similar atmospheric states from several MCS time steps.
+These conditions are compared to the node climatology conditions at the same locations, allowing us to explore the difference in node climatology versus MCS-day conditions at the specific locations where MCSs occurred on respective days.
 Here we only focus on the afternoon peak of convection when it is triggered and is in early stages of organization.
-It should be noted that driver importance may shift for nocturnal MCSs in later hours, when CAPE is reduced over night and shear may increase further in importance for MCS maintenance (Vizy et al, 2018)
+It should be noted that driver importance may shift for nocturnal MCSs in later hours, when CAPE is reduced over night and shear may increase further in importance for MCS maintenance (Vizy and Cook, 2018).